 Don't assume "I'll remember to export later."
 Browser data can disappear overnight if you clear cookies, reinstall, or get a new device.
 If it matters, back it up now.

 Need a notepad with Copy & Print?
-Try NoteThePoint →
+Try the NoteThePoint Online Notepad →